Welcome to the third part of Croatia for children in 2021 series! *updated in April 2021

-Price in 2020 is HRK 50 (EUR 6.6) for adults, HRK 30 (EUR 4) for children 5-15 years old and HRK 120 (EUR 16) for a family ticket (two adults and two children).
+Price is HRK 50 (EUR 6.6) for adults, HRK 30 (EUR 4) for children 5-15 years old and HRK 120 (EUR 16) for a family ticket (two adults and two children).
 You’ll need about an hour to see everything inside.
 Up to two hours, if you would like to play all the games.

 Zagreb 80s Museum will bring you and your kids back in time to the ‘80s era in former Yugoslavia.
 The exhibits represent a reconstruction of everyday life in the 80s.
 The cool part is you can interact with the objects inside, take photos, and even have a drink.
 There is a separate room with old computers and electronic games from the ‘80s which the kids would love.

-In 2020 the entrance fee for this fun museum is HRK 40 per adult (EUR 5.4) and HRK 30 (EUR 4) for students and seniors, while families can get in for HRK 90 (EUR 12).
+The entrance fee for this fun museum is HRK 40 per adult (EUR 5.4) and HRK 30 (EUR 4) for students and seniors, while families can get in for HRK 90 (EUR 12).
 Zagreb 80s Museum is opened every day from 11 AM to 9 PM.
 You can easily spend a couple of hours there.
 Plan at least one hour inside.

 The shortest funicular in the world is situated in Zagreb.
 It lasts for only 66 m (216 ft), or a one-minute ride.
 Although the trip is quite short, it is a fun way to go up to the so-called Upper town.
 Not to mention, kids would love it.

 This funicular was also the first means of public transport in Zagreb and is the oldest one that is still in use today.
-The ticket in 2020 costs HRK 5 or a bit less than a euro.
+The ticket costs HRK 5 or a bit less than a euro.

 Zagreb Zoo may not be the biggest or oldest in Europe, but is a fine place to visit if your kids are into animals.
 Standing here for two centuries, the zoo is well maintained and provides a look at many different animals.